BCG-X-Official/sklearndf/sphinx/source/contribution_guide.rst

 Sphinx Documentation
 ~~~~~~~~~~~~~~~~~~~~~~~

 The generated Sphinx documentation of alpha is located at /docs.
-To build the documentation, ensure you have the following dependencies installed:
+To build the

-- the Python packages sphinx=2.0.1 installed

-- pydata-sphinx-theme=0.3.1 installed

-- nbsphinx installed with ``conda install -c conda-forge nbsphinx=0.4.2``

-- sphinx-autodoc-typehints installed with ``conda install -c conda-forge sphinx-autodoc-typehints=1.6``

-- Activated the ``sklearndf-develop`` Conda environment before building
+documentation, ensure that you have activated the ``sklearndf-develop``  environment

 Let us mention the following extensions used in the conf.py sphinx configuration script:

-- intersphinx (external links to other documentations built with sphins: sklearn, numpy...)
+- intersphinx (external links to other documentations built with sphinx: sklearn,
+numpy...)

-- viewcode to include source code in the docuemtation, and links to the source code from the objects documentation
+- Viewcode to include source code in the documentation, and links to the source code
+from the objects documentation

 To update, simply run ``make html`` from within /sphinx.
-By default make html only compiles files which have been modfified since last compilation.
-To force the compilation of the full documentation enter first ``make clean``.
+By default make html only
+compiles files which have been modified since last compilation.
+To force the
+compilation of the full documentation enter first ``make clean``.

-To publish the documenation - TODO - finish this section
+To publish the documentation - TODO - finish this section

 Git Guidelines